Kind but firm parenting involves setting clear limits for kids while also maintaining a strong, healthy relationship. Here’s how to do it.

 Here are a few statements that demonstrate how parents can be both kind and firm at the same time:

-“I love you but the answer is no.”
+“I love you and the answer is no.”

 “I know you don’t want to go to bed.
 Which book do you want to read before bed, Goodnight Moon or Snowy Day?”